EU Communications Officer

-- You have solid experience in journalism and/or communications, a good grasp of environmental issues and the EU political process, and a proven track record of developing and implementing effective communication strategies drawing on traditional tools and creative ideas.
+- You have three years' experience in journalism and/or communications, and a good grasp of EU political and environmental issues.

 - You are flexible and have a positive, open and can-do attitude.

 - You are committed to social change, possess a sharp news judgement and political sensitivity.

 - You are a committed environmentalist.